Preston & Sterling Morton Distinguished Service Professor Emeritus of US History and the College

 The University of Chicago

 Chicago, IL 60637

-Cuando Jesús llegó, las madres del maíz se fueron: Matrimonio, sexualidad y poder en Nuevo México, 1500-1846 (México: Fondo de la Cultura Económica, 1993).
+Cuando Jesús llegó, las madres del maíz se fueron: Matrimonio, sexualidad y poder en Nuevo México, 1500-1846.
+México City: Fondo de la Cultura Económica, 1993.

 Coeditor with Patricia Zavella.
-Mexicans in California: Emergent Challenges and Transformations.
+Mexicans in California: Transformations and Challenges.
 Urbana: University of Illinois Press, 2009.

 Coeditor with Richard Orsi.
 Contested Eden: California before the Gold Rush.
 Berkeley: University of California Press, 1998.

 Editor.
 Mexican Home Altars.
 Albuquerque: University of New Mexico Press, 1997.

 Coeditor with Geneviève Fabre.
 Festivals and Celebrations in American Ethnic Communities.
 Albuquerque: University of New Mexico Press, 1995.

 Committee on Graduate Education of the American Historical Association.
 The Education of Historians for the Twenty-first Century.
 Urbana: University of Illinois Press, 2004.